crazygit/post-telegram-action/README.md

     3. Copy That number after g and put a (-) Before That -154513121
     4. Send Your Message to Gorup bot.sendMessage(-154513121, "Hi")

+3. If you use channel id, Don't forget add '@' symbole before it.